BordersExplorationGroup/bordersexplorationgroup.github.io/README.md

 Planned improvements for this site:
 * Tidy every page
 * Rewrite documentation page
-* Add in Google Fonts for H1
-* Add in content from old sidebar
-* Add the BEG logo
 * Replace site base URL
 * Set up email redirects at 1&1
 * Change DNS to create custom domain